 - 2 cups long grain basmati rice

-- 2-3 tbsp olive oil (enough to coat the bottom of your pan)
+- 2-3 tablespoon olive oil (enough to coat the bottom of your pan)

 - 1/2 cup vermicelli pasta – broke up into inch long pieces (sha3riya)